keplernetwork/kepler/CODE_OF_CONDUCT.md

 We will exclude you from interaction if you insult, demean or harass anyone.
 That is not welcome behavior.
 We interpret the term “harassment” as including the definition in the [Citizen Code of Conduct](http://citizencodeofconduct.org/); if you have any lack of clarity about what might be included in that concept, please read their definition.
 In particular, we don’t tolerate behavior that excludes people in socially marginalized groups.

 Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the Grin moderation team immediately.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the Kepler moderation team immediately.
 Whether you’re a regular contributor or a newcomer, we care about making this community a safe place for you and we’ve got your back.

 Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.

 Moderation
 ----------

 These are the policies for upholding our community’s standards of conduct.
-If you feel that a thread needs moderation, please contact the Grin moderation team.
+If you feel that a thread needs moderation, please contact the Kepler moderation team.

-1. Remarks that violate the Grin standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
+1. Remarks that violate the Kepler standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed, but never targeting another user, and never in a hateful manner.)

 2. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.
 Moderators will first respond to such remarks with a warning.
 If the warning is unheeded, the user will be “kicked,” i.e., kicked out of the communication channel to cool off.
 If the user comes back and continues to make trouble, they will be banned, i.e., indefinitely excluded.